rajuneelam/Student_Portal_web/README.md

 # Student_Portal_web

-This is Sample project to show profile information, Course information, Batch information.
+This is a Sample project to show profile information, Course information, Batch information.
 It has a feature to enroll and disenroll a Student .

 This Project is Developed using JSP , Servlet, HTML , CSS and MySQL .